danbettles/temper/README.md

 There are two ways to use it:

-- 'Consume' a temp file: create, use, and remove a temp-file in a single operation.
+- 'Consume' a temp file: create, use, and remove a temp-file in a single operation
-- Create and remove temp-files in separate steps.
+- Create and remove temp-files in separate steps

 ### Consume a Temp File